teambit/bit/README.md

 ### Run the app

 Your workspace maintains a number of components.
 One of these components is also an [app](https://bit.dev/reference/apps/application-types/).
+Run it using:

 ```bash
 bit run hello-world-app